jcaughlin/dashboard-app/README.md

 ## #TODO

-1. Dockerize
+1. Create action for user to customer dashboard.
+2. Make Tiles Draggable.
+3. Fix height issue with cards on dashboard.
+4. Figure out how to compile scss.
+5. Improve layout.
+6. Dockerize.
-2. Create Deployment Environment
+7. Create Deployment Environment.
-3. Admin for to add applications
+8. Admin for to add applications.
-4. Admin to maintain Users
+9. Admin to maintain Users.
-5. Fix Layout